 4. Pack What You Really Need

 Some little things will make you feel much more comfortable during the flight.
 Make sure you have enough water so you can sip it every few minutes.
 Get some healthy snacks, a heat pack, and a neck pillow.

-On the other hand, your bags shouldn’t be overstuffed.
-Choose some color palette that will allow you to easily match and change clothes.
+On the other hand, your bags shouldn’t be overstuffed, especially if you are traveling along and don’t have someone to do the heavy lifting.
 Ask your doctor what weight you’re allowed to lift and don’t pack too much stuff.
+Choose a color palette that will allow you to easily match and change clothes.

 5. Pre-Inform the Airline

 Since you’re preparing for the flight, make sure the chosen airline is also prepared for you.
 Pregnant passengers have their particular needs, for example, they often cannot stand for a long time, so escort and pick up facility may help.
 Airlines also offer help with luggage, and flight attendants will be glad to serve extra food.

 A plane isn’t the cleanest place.
 It’s a good idea to have a hand sanitizer as well as wipes.

 What you do need is something that will help you deal with nausea.
 Buy a bottle of sparkling water and ginger candy.
 If your nausea is really bad, consider buying essential oils, for example, peppermint, lavender, ginger, or chamomile.